 The module will build upon Statistics I. The course will provide opportunities to specialize in advanced concepts and statistical techniques, including multi-level modelling and Bayesian analysis.
 The course will also provide experience of using R for data processing and visualisation.

-By the end of the module, students should have a solid conceptual understanding of and have confidence in using a number of advanced statistical techniques, including:
+By the end of this module, students will be expected to have a solid conceptual understanding of and have confidence in using a number of advanced statistical techniques, including:

-1. Carry out reproducible analysis by using computer code
+Carry out reproducible analysis by using computer code.